PrincetonUniversity/software_testing/06_non_functional/README.md

 # Non-Functional Testing

 Everything up to this point has been functional testing where we have looked to see if the outputs agree with the expected outputs.
-Non-functional testing looks at other aspects such as computational complexity, scalability, etc.
+Non-functional testing looks at other aspects such as computational complexity, performance, scalability, security, etc.

 ## Computational complexity in runtime and memory